Football rivalries in France: Nationwide rivalries

 Before Paris Saint-Germain started to dominate French football in the 2010, Marseille and Saint-Étienne were the teams with the most Ligue 1 titles.
-The teams dominated French football in the 1960s and 1970s, and their duel was always an entertaining one.
+The teams dominated French football in the 1960s and 1970s.
 Today, though, this rivalry is not considered a genuine derby by fans and players.
-Marseille last won the league in 2010, whereas Saint-Étienne hasn't won a French league title since 1981.
+Marseille last won the league in 2010, whereas Saint-Étienne has not won a French league title since 1981.